In this section

 Depending on the origin and location of your child’s neurologic problem, we may perform blood tests, a spinal tap, specialized DNA tests, pediatric EMG/NCV and/or remove a small amount (biopsy) of effected nerves and muscles for direct examination.

-Often there is no cure for brain, spinal or nerve damage, but Children’s caring and experienced surgeons and staff can help restore the maximum possible use and slow or halt progressive damage.
+Often there is no cure for brain, spinal or nerve damage, but Children’s caring and experienced neurosurgeons and staff can help restore the maximum possible use and slow or halt progressive damage.
 Complementary treatments may include physical therapy and rehabilitation or orthopedic surgery.
 Specialists in our award-winning scoliosis and epilepsy programs are also available to consult or treat, as needed.
-Children’s also offers psychological counseling to help your child adjust to these changes.
+Children’s also offers psychological counseling to help your child adjust to these changes after neurological surgery.

 We are proud to be recognized as a Level I Children's Surgery Center by the American College of Surgeons and a Level One Pediatric Trauma Center for neurotrauma.